-2021 is in full swing and Spring is right around the corner!
+It’s Spring!
+Which means it’s time for thriving!
 You may have noticed the mango trees in bloom and the abundance of baby chickens everywhere.
 The spring season for us in the tropics means an extra boost in plant growth and a good time to fertilize any fruit trees or perennial plants.

 Though we are blessed with year round gardening here on Kaua’i, we can still make the most of the weather by timing our plantings with the seasons.

-Tip #1: Plant with the weather in mind
+Thrive Tip #1: Plant with the weather in mind

-- Kale, Spinach and Cabbage all do well in our winter/spring season.
+- Kale, Spinach and Cabbage all do well in our spring season.
 Cooler temperatures make them sweeter and they’ll be happy in the ground longer than during the summer months.

-It’s a great time to start planning for those summer veggies too!
+- Start planning for those summer veggies too!
 I like to put my Tomato starts in the ground right about now so the fruits are ripening with the start of summer.

-Beans and Okra love the summer heat and can stand a bit of drought.
+- Beans and Okra love the summer heat and can stand a bit of drought.

 When I am planning my spring and summer garden I like to keep crop rotations in mind.
 Rotating what goes where is the best way to utilize available nutrients and break the cycles of pesky pests and diseases.
 A wonderful crop rotation mantra is Leaf, root, legume, fruit!
 Through the course of a year in one bed I might rotate Lettuce (leaves), Carrots (root), Beans (legume) and then Tomatoes (fruit).